simonmika/egmontmika.com/content/blog/planning-to-start-a-church.md

 That’s a church.

-It may seem easier, faster and more remarkable to rent an auditorium, hire a worship team and make enough noise to attract a crowd, then call it a church.
-The question is, What would Jesus call it?
+It may seem easier, faster and more remarkable to rent an auditorium, engage a worship team and make enough noise to attract a crowd, then call it a church.

+The question is, how do you make disciples?

-How would he do it?
+How would Jesus do it?